 Griffin Hospital is the home of the Yale-Griffin Prevention Research Center (PRC).
 The Center is one of thirty-two PRC’s funded by the Centers for Disease Control and is the only one that is hospital rather than university based.
 The goal of all PRCs is to develop innovative approaches to health promotion and disease prevention that will directly benefit the public’s health.

 State-of-the-art equipment and updated medical and information technology are critical needs for a hospital to run efficiently and provide exceptional patient care.
-Therefore, acquisition of new products is a continual process.
+Therefore, acquisition of new products continues to be the most pressing priority.

 The real impact of the Affordable Care Act on hospitals and the nation’s healthcare system is still unknown.
 What we do know is that the Act is aimed primarily at decreasing the number of uninsured Americans and reducing the overall costs of health care.
 It is still not clear though how that will be achieved and what the impact will be on hospitals.
 Additional reforms are aimed at improving healthcare outcomes and streamlining the delivery of health care.
 It is clear though that reimbursement to care providers from both government and commercial payers will shift dramatically to payment based on population health, decreasing unnecessary health services, quality, patient safety and the patient experience which might be called the “value proposition.”